Join as a special member! 🛒 Visit Shop Gotta-havs

 12 or 15-second flooding.
 Which one?

-This depends if you plan on using the same consistency to pipe the border and flood the cookie (grab the best sugar cookie recipe here).
+This depends on whether you plan on using the same consistency to pipe the border and flood the cookie (grab the best sugar cookie recipe here).

-If you like/would like to feel as though you have more control, use 2 piping bags, one with 12 seconds (outlining) and one with 15-second royal icing (flooding).
+If you want the feel of more control, use 2 piping bags, one with 12 seconds (outlining) and one with 15-second royal icing (flooding).

-***I'll interject while I'm thinking about it.
-If you are piping royal icing transfers onto a royal icing template sheet or transfer sheet, you'll want the sugar cookie icing to be as thick as possible and still be smooth (perhaps tickling it with the scribe to help).
-Otherwise it'll take forever to dry, or may never.
-You can get unique transfer sheets in my shop here: Shop Gotta-havs!
+If you are piping royal icing transfers onto a royal icing template sheet or transfer sheet, you'll want the sugar cookie icing to be as thick as possible and still be smooth (perhaps tickling it with the scribe to settle it).
+You can get unique transfer sheets in my shop here: Shop Gotta-havs

 Air bubbles trapped in royal icing image.Air bubbles trapped in royal icing